hajekpc/Augmented-M5-geometry/README.md

 The geometry model of the vocal fold surfaces was constructed based on the data from the optical scanner and the augmented M5 model was fitted to a coronal slice of the selected vocal fold surface.
 The equations of the augmented M5 model are explained and its parameters, tuned to the real vocal fold geometry, are provided.
-The fitting is done in Python 3.8.5 using the scipy.optimize.curve fit package, which contains non- linear least squares method.
+The fitting is done in Python 3.8.5 using the scipy.optimize.curve fit package, which contains non-linear least squares method.
 It is shown that the augmented M5 model fits the real data with coefficient R2 close to 1 and the tuned parameters are in a good agreement with the overall vocal fold dimensions and with the parameters of the original 2D M5 model.